Francescoliverio/smart-phone-prefix/README.md

-# Phone Number Prefix Search in HTML, JS, CSS
+# Smart Phone Number Prefix Search in HTML, JS, CSS

 This project demonstrates a smart customizable phone prefix dropdown with advanced features like dynamic country fetching, user geolocation, search functionality, and ARIA-compliant keyboard navigation.
 The dropdown includes a spinner while loading and a search bar to filter by country name, code, or prefix.